 Below is a summary for the SOX5 gene observed in research publications.
 This is not meant to take the place of medical advice.
+Click HERE for the full gene guide, which includes more information, such as chance of having another child with this condition, or specialists to consider for people with this condition.

 What is Lamb-Shaffer Syndrome?